oracle/python-oracledb/doc/src/user_guide/installation.rst

   - `Linux Arm 64-bit (aarch64)
     <https://www.oracle.com/database/technologies/instant-client/linux-arm-aarch64-downloads.html>`__

-  Oracle Instant Client 23ai will connect to Oracle Database 19 or later.
+  Oracle Instant Client version 23 will connect to Oracle Database 19 or later.
-  Oracle Instant Client 19c will connect to Oracle Database 11.2 or later.
+  Oracle Instant Client version 19 will connect to Oracle Database 11.2 or later.

-  Oracle Database 23ai and 19c are Long Term Support Releases.
-Note Oracle Database 23ai 32-bit clients are not available on any platform, however you can use older 32-bit clients to connect to Oracle Database 23ai.
+  Oracle Database versions 23 and 19 are Long Term Support Releases.
+Note 32-bit clients are not available on any platform for Oracle Database version 23, however you can use older 32-bit clients to connect to this version of the database.

   It is recommended to keep up to date with the latest Oracle Instant Client release updates of your desired major version.